5um4n7h/WindowsOptimizer/README.md

 # WindowsOptimizer
-My idea is to boost the performance of windows using a batch file It might include
+My idea is to boost the performance of windows using a batch file, It might include
 1. Deleting temporary files
 2. Turning off the unnecessary things that might slow down the pc